vexor/vx-promo/index.md

 Deploy using SSH

-Supports out of the box : Ruby, Scala, Clojure
+Supports out of the box: Ruby, Scala, Clojure

 Build on Ruby, Rails, Docker, Angular.js